 If you don’t have time to check out the full article, you can check a short round up on the main difference between gelato and sorbet here;

 These are the main points that you may notice a difference between ice cream and gelato.
+You’ll also notice that you don’t need an ice cream maker for making sorbet, whereas you do with ice cream.
 There aren’t many other differences between the two, and you likely won’t notice a difference unless you really love ice cream.